nus-cs3281/2022/students/samuelfangjw/knowledge.md

 ### Sass

-Sass is a stylesheet language used in TEAMMATES that compiles to CSS.
+Sass is a preprocessor scripting language used in TEAMMATES that compiles to CSS.
 It extends CSS with additional functionalities such as

 1. **Variables:** Variables can be defined as follows: `$variable-name`.
 Once defined, they can be reused throughout the project.
 This can be used to help keep things consistent throughout the project.
 For example, we could define a color scheme to be used throughout the project.